SalihSay/aml-smurfing-detection/README.md

 Metabase · Operational Dashboards

-The key objective was not simply to identify suspicious transactions, but to build an analytical platform capable of carrying the data through the complete lifecycle:
+The key objective was not simply to identify suspicious transactions, but to build an analytical platform capable of carrying data through the complete lifecycle:

 Transaction → Detection → Alarm → Case → SAR → BI